dvrk-config/dvrk_config_jhu/README.md

 files in your own launch files.

 Each directory should contain:
-  * your IO configuration files, `sawRobotIO1394-xxxxx.xml`, for each arm identified by its number.
+  * your IO configuration files, `sawRobotIO1394-xxxxx.xml`, for each arm identified by its serial number.
 For Classic arms, you might also want to store the original `.cal` files provided by Intuitive Surgical since they are needed to re-generate the IO XML files.
-  * your arms configuration files
+  * your arms configuration files (for Classic systems)
   * your console configuration files since these refer to your system specific IO configuration files